 As part of the work to prepare professionals to manage disaster situations, the American Academy of Pediatrics (AAP) created a special webpage for professionals working in early education and child care settings.
 The AAP website about children and disasters has a special webpage for child care providers that includes carefully selected links to credentialed, practical sources of information.
 Users will find workbooks, guides, sample forms and other tools on these sites.
 The materials are appropriate for both center-based and home-based facilities.
-3/2018
+Reviewed and reaffirmed 3/2018

 A form to guide collaborative problem-solving involving those who are affected, those with authority, and those with expertise.
 The form encourages documentation of who is involved, the tasks planned, who is responsible, and checkpoints for follow-up.
 There are two attachments: the form and an example of a completed form that addresses the problem of children who bite.
 Reviewed and reaffirmed 11/2012.